Michael Pocalyko: 1999 Virginia House campaign

 In 1999, he was the endorsed Republican candidate for the Virginia House of Delegates from the 36th District, in Reston and western Fairfax County, Virginia, and ran against incumbent Democrat Ken Plum, then chairman of the Democratic Party of Virginia.
 Pocalyko campaigned as a "progressive Republican" in the left-leaning district with strong backing from Senator John Warner, a Capitol Hill mentor, and from Governor Jim Gilmore.
 He took conservative positions on limited government, fiscal matters and taxation (although he refused to sign the Americans for Tax Reform "Taxpayer Protection Pledge"), law and order, Second Amendment rights, faith-based initiatives, and backing the death penalty, but was moderate on issues like the environment, immigration, and public education.
 He was among the very few Virginia GOP candidates who met with gay community leaders; he pledged active support for expanded gay and lesbian rights and appeared at Log Cabin Republican events.
 Pocalyko was endorsed by former Director of Central Intelligence Stansfield Turner.

 Pocalyko was criticized by The Washington Post for a leaflet distributed by his campaign accusing his opponent of "voting to protect child molesters who murder children."
 Pocalyko lost the election to Plum by 61.83 percent to 35.42 percent of the vote.

 Special Investigations Limited Company

 In 2014, Pocalyko founded Special Investigations Limited Company, "a professional services firm and government contractor in the investigations, intelligence, and cyber sectors."
 As of March 2023, Special Investigations had received three awards of not more than $95,000 from the United States Department of Commerce for "Investigation and Personal Background Check Services."

-In March 2023, Special Investigations faced criticism for Pocalyko's role in allegedly luring a transgender woman back to her family in Saudi Arabia, where she was forced to detransition and later died by suicide.
+In March 2023, Special Investigations faced criticism for Pocalyko's alleged role in the suicide of Eden Knight.
+Knight, a transgender woman, was lured back to her family in Saudi Arabia, where she was forced to detransition and later died by suicide.